 6 – Make Your Dough Balls a Bit Tall

 Finally, you might wish to consider making your dough balls a bit taller than normal.
 Many people choose to form the cookie dough into perfectly round balls.

 This might be what you’re used to doing, but you might get better results by not forming perfectly round balls.
 Try making them somewhat oblong so that the balls of dough are a bit taller than usual.

-When the cookies bake, it should be less likely that they will be flat.
-You’ll get a more normal cookie that has the dimensions that you’re hoping for.
+When the cookies bake, it should be less likely that they will flatten.
+You’ll get a more normal-shaped cookie that has the dimensions that you’re hoping for.

 You won’t have a hard time making the balls of dough slightly taller either.
 It’s another simple thing that you can do that will make a difference.

 Oatmeal cookies that turn out flat can be a bit disappointing.
-If you’ve had a tough time getting your cookies to turn out perfectly as of late, then the tips above should help.
+If you’ve had a tough time getting yours to turn out perfectly as of late, the tips above should help.

 You might want to try refrigerating the dough for a while so that melting butter doesn’t become a huge problem.
-It’s also possible to make things easier by using shortening instead of dough.
+It’s also possible to make things easier by using shortening instead of butter.

 Not everyone is going to like shortening as much as traditional butter, though.
 This means that refrigerating the dough for at least an hour before utilizing it is the way to go.